wmaynard/platform-common/README.md

 # Introduction

+**Note: This readme file is a little dated in favor of [the newer intro](Docs/01%20-%20Introduction.md) and some now-missing internal documentation.**

 This library has a single purpose: make service development less painful.
 By inheriting from the classes in this project, we can better enforce standards for code quality, inputs and outputs, and more rapidly get new services up and running.

 Since this library is used with every C# platform project, be very mindful when making potentially breaking changes.
 Especially since it's a young project, this will be unavoidable, but make sure any changes are communicated clearly to respective project owners.